pikemd/PyPoll_Challenge/README.md

 - Charles Casper Stockham: 23.0% (85,213)
 - Diana DeGette: 73.8% (272,892)
 - Raymon Anthony Doane: 3.1% (11,606)
-- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+- According to the data you can see that Diana DeGette won the vote.
+Diana had 272,892 votes, which was 73.8% of the total votes.

+### Election Audit Summary